 - Use hard wearing decking boards

-- Build your decking closer to the kitchen or BBQ
+- Build your decking closer to the kitchen for easy access!

-Will you be using your decking for parties and entertaining purposes?
+Will you be using your DIY decking for parties and recreational purposes?
 Then there are some considerations when building your decking project:

 - Allow enough space for chairs, table and standing areas